CrossTheRoadElec/Phoenix-Releases/README.md

 5. Wait for a connection, and you're good to go

 Note: This requires a 2019 formatted roboRIO.

-Note: Recommended monitor resolution is 1920 X 1080.
+Note: Recommended monitor **resolution is 1920 X 1080**.
 Future releases will better support higher resolutions/higher dpi.

 ### Documentation:
 This will be available prior to Kickoff (docs are being moved currently).